 - You will get to know the weaknesses of the system.

 - It is proactive in nature, as opposed to reactive traditional testing.

 - It exposes hidden threats and minimizes the risks.

 In order to disable services randomly to ensure continuous engagement during common failures introduced Chaos Engineering.
-It works by intentionally inject faults in production network to test how remaining systems respond to the outage.
+It works by intentionally injecting faults in the production network to test how the remaining systems respond to the outage.